Child Protection & Family Support

-We believe that being with family is best for children and youth to receive the love and care they need to grow into healthy adults, which is why, as at March 31st, 2018:
+We believe that being with family is best for children and youth to receive the love and care they need to grow into healthy adults, which is why, as of March 31st, 2018:

-We provide services and support to 98.9% of the children and youth we work with when they are staying safely at home with their family.
+98.9% of the children and youth we work with are staying safely at home with their family while we provide services and support.

 Where ongoing support is needed, many services are provided to help the children and youth remain in their family homes.
 Together with the family, using an approach call Signs of Safety, we will develop goals and connect with other professionals and community members involved in the family’s life.
 For more information on the Signs of Safety approach, click here.